FOR IMMEDIATE RELEASE

 ###

-Streets Forward is a community-based charity making it safer and faster for people to walk, bike, and take public transit in San Francisco.
-It does this through grassroots organizing, public policy research and education, and advocacy for policies and infrastructure improvements that are proven to help people shift trips to walking, biking, and transit—which increases roadway safety, among other benefits.
-Streets Forward was founded by its Executive Director, Luke Bornheimer, who successfully organized and advocated to make Car-Free JFK Promenade permanent, convert Upper Great Highway into a full-time, oceanfront park (Sunset Dunes), get curbside protected bike lanes installed on Valencia Street, have the e-bike incentive fund approved, and get the Board of Supervisors to unanimously support a citywide No Turn on Red policy, among other successes.
-Learn more about Streets Forward at StreetsForward.org.
+Streets Forward is a nonprofit organization making it safer and faster for people to walk, bike, and take public transit in San Francisco.
+It fulfills its mission through grassroots organizing, public policy research and education, and advocacy for infrastructure improvements and policies that are proven to help people shift trips to walking, biking, and transit, which increases roadway safety, among other benefits.
+Streets Forward was founded by its Executive Director, Luke Bornheimer, who successfully organized and advocated to make Car-Free JFK Promenade permanent, convert Upper Great Highway into a full-time, oceanfront park (Sunset Dunes), get curbside protected bike lanes installed on Valencia Street, the e-bike incentive fund approved, and a citywide No Turn on Red policy unanimously supported by the Board of Supervisors, among other successes.
+You can learn more about Streets Forward at StreetsForward.org.